To change your logo go to the 'Page Master' under the 'Design' menu

 Frank Cowper got it right in 1896: "This is really an ideal anchorage.
 Beautiful scenery, perfect safety, a good inn close by, and mail steamers every day except Sunday.
 To be anchored in such a place goes far to reconciling one to the miseries of the W. Highland climate.
 Loch Aline is almost perfection".
 Indeed its Gaelic name — Loch Alainn — means 'beautiful loch'.

 Of course the loch is an easy place to get in and out of, even at night.
-From the south east corner here is a great walk with wild flowers and views, along the coast to Ardtornish Castle.

 The village itself is not much of a place but there is a basic shop, and right next to it the extremely good Whitehouse Restaurant (ph 01967 421 777).
 Quite small, relaxed, in the Good Food Guide from 2012, lots of awards, so need to book.
 Very fine dining.
 No doubt going for a Michelin star.
 They also have a very pleasant and spacious toilet.
-Very well worth a visit for sure even though you can’t easily anchor all that near.
+Well worth a visit for sure even though you can’t easily anchor all that near.
 However, since 2011 there have been pontoons not too very far away (marina manager ph 07583 800 500), although it is a pity they couldn't have been right by the old harbour.
 Very good showers and toilets, and extremely friendly.
 The path to the village is even illuminated which seems a bit unnecessary.
 This was all planned by the Morvern Community Development Company to encourage more business and employment after the silica mine closed down.

-You can get a reasonable home cooked meal in the Loch Aline Hotel, down on the shore with great views overlooking the Sound of Mull, but no real ale I fear (ph 01967 421657).
-Last time I was there I was astonished to find a helicopter outside - not a visiting Russian oligarch, just a couple of blokes carrying stuff around for the fish farms.
+You can get a reasonable home-cooked meal in the Loch Aline Hotel, down on the shore with great views overlooking the Sound of Mull, but no real ale I fear (ph 01967 421657).
+Last time I was there I was astonished to find a helicopter outside — not a visiting Russian oligarch, just a couple of blokes carrying stuff around for the fish farms.
 The hotel website is rather nice, designed by the graphic artist son of the owners.

 It is worth reflecting that it was to here and around about that the St Kildans were evacuated in 1930.
 It provided their first sight of trees, let alone roads and motor cars.